Small river with a city in the background

 Anxiety Treatment Center in Northern CA

 When your anxiety is overwhelming your life, there’s no shame in asking for help.
 At Diamond House, we want every client passing through our centers to have the tools they need to live their best life, and that’s what we strive to provide.
-Our new mental health treatment center caters to people dealing with mental illnesses such as anxiety, depression, schizophrenia and others.
+Our anxiety treatment centers in Sacramento and surrounding areas cater to people dealing with mental illnesses such as anxiety, depression, schizophrenia and others.
 We offer programs to give each client the flexibility they need:

 • Partial Hospitalization Program (PHP): In our partial hospitalization program for anxiety, you’ll come to our treatment center every weekday for therapy.
 Then, in the evenings and on weekends, you’ll be free to return home and manage any outside responsibilities you can’t put off, such as childcare or your job.